percona/pmm/docs/details/dashboards/dashboard-mysql-instance-summary.md

 Due to a query's structure, order, or other requirements, MySQL sorts the rows before returning them.
 For example, if a table is ordered 1 to 10 but you want the results reversed, MySQL then has to sort the rows to return 10 to 1.

-This graph also shows when sorts had to scan a whole table or a given range of a table in order to return the results and which could not have been sorted via an index.
+This graph also shows when sorts had to scan a whole table or a given range of a table to return the results and which could not have been sorted via an index.

 ## MySQL Table Locks